Willis Reed: Early life

+Professional career

+New York Knicks (1964–1974)

-The New York Knicks selected Reed in the second round, with the eighth overall selection, in the 1964 NBA draft.
-Reed quickly made a name as a fierce, dominating and physical force on both ends of the floor.
-In March 1965, he scored 46 points against the Los Angeles Lakers, the second-highest single-game total ever by the Knicks' rookie.
-For the 1964–65 season, he ranked seventh in the NBA in scoring (19.5 points per game) and fifth in rebounding (14.7 rebounds per game).
-He also began his string of All-Star appearances and won the NBA Rookie of the Year Award while also being named to the NBA All-Rookie First Team.
+The New York Knicks selected Reed with the first pick in the second round of the 1964 NBA draft.
+Reed quickly made a name for himself as a fierce, dominating, and physical force on both ends of the floor as a center.
+In March 1965, he scored 46 points against the Los Angeles Lakers, the second-most points in a game ever by the Knicks' rookie.
+For the 1964–65 season, he was seventh-ranked in the NBA in scoring (19.5 points per game) and fifth-ranked in rebounding (14.7 rebounds per game).
+He also began one of his multiple All-Star appearances and won the NBA Rookie of the Year Award, while also being named to the NBA All-Rookie First Team.

-Reed proved to be a clutch playoff performer throughout his career.
-He gave an early indication of this in the 1966–67 season when he improved his regular season averages to 20.9 points per game, and scoring 27.5 points per game in the postseason.